programarivm/jordi-csv/README.md

     php example-01.php stock-fixed-errors.csv foobar a

-Now the program will respond like this:
+This time the program will respond like this:

     OK.
 The file has been successfully dumped into the database!

-And this is how the `foobar` table will look like:
+And this is how the `foobar` table will look like after the fix:

     mysql> select * from foobar;
     +--------------+---------------+--------------------------------------+-----------------------+-------------+--------------+